MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 $ mv opencv_contrib-4.3.0 opencv_contrib
 ```

 Install virtual environent requirments and source it.
+You can double check the commands worked by running `nano source ~/.bashrc` and checking the file contents.
 ```
 $ wget https://bootstrap.pypa.io/get-pip.py
 $ sudo python3 get-pip.py